 Not only does the child lose the emotional support of the parent, but their stability and financial support may also be lost, making their future incredibly challenging.

-Whether it was a traffic collision caused by a drunk driver, medical malpractice, or from the use of a dangerous product, minor children are going to feel the traumatic stress from their loss for the rest of their lives, and Cook County personal injury attorneys believe they need all the help they can get to hold the negligent person or party liable for the incident that took their lives.
+Whether it was a traffic collision caused by a drunk driver, medical malpractice, or from the use of a dangerous product, minor children are going to feel the traumatic stress from their loss for the rest of their lives, and Chicago personal injury attorneys believe they need all the help they can get to hold the negligent person or party liable for the incident that took their lives.

 Wrongful Death Recovery for Minors in Illinois: Option One

 The first legal option to hold a negligent person or party accountable for the loss of a minor’s parent(s) is to file the claim on behalf of the child(ren).